namrathabhat1/Deploymentjob/README.md

 # Deploymentjob
-"Deployment of Angular-JAVA app on AWS using GitHub Actions"
+"Deployment of Angular-JAVA app on AWS using GitHub Actions".